Azure/azure-sdk-for-js/sdk/communication/communication-chat/review/communication-chat.api.md

 import { ChatMessageDeletedEvent } from '@azure/communication-signaling';
 import { ChatMessageEditedEvent } from '@azure/communication-signaling';
 import { ChatMessageReceivedEvent } from '@azure/communication-signaling';
+import { CommunicationTokenCredential } from '@azure/communication-common';
 import { CommunicationUser } from '@azure/communication-common';
-import { CommunicationUserCredential } from '@azure/communication-common';
 import * as coreHttp from '@azure/core-http';
 import { HttpResponse } from '@azure/core-http';
 import { OperationOptions } from '@azure/core-http';